Detecting Malicious Concepts without Image Generation in AI-Generated Content (AIGC): Experiments

-\textbf{Metrics.} To evaluate Concept QuickLook, we use the following metrics: \underline{Accuracy}, \underline{FPR} (False Positive Rate), \underline{FNR} (False Negative Rate) and \underline{F1-score}.
-For the evaluation of the Concept Matching, we use Manual Scoring (\underline{MS}).
+\textbf{Metrics.} To evaluate Concept QuickLook, we use the following metrics: Accuracy, FPR (False Positive Rate), FNR (False Negative Rate) and F1-score.
+For the evaluation of the Concept Matching, we use Manual Scoring (MS).
 Specifically, we use the \textit{Five-Point Likert Scale} as a scheme for manual scoring.
 We set the degree of conformity between the detection results of the text description output by the model and the actuality of the concept, where Strongly Conforms (5 points), Conforms (4 points), Neutral Conforms (3 points), Disconforms (2 points) and Strongly Disconforms (1 point).
-We received 123 valid questionnaires in the experimental evaluation of this paper.

-Fuzzy Detection Score (\underline{FDS}) is a metric designed to evaluate the performance of a model in detecting concept ambiguity.
+Fuzzy Detection Score (FDS) is a metric designed to evaluate the performance of a model in detecting concept ambiguity.

 where the final layer output of the model is $\hat \beta$, representing the probability that the input concept vector belongs to a confirmed concept class, $\beta$, which is the confirmed concept class.
 When the model's detection is accurate, $\beta$ is close to $\hat \beta$, resulting in a lower cross-entropy loss and an FDS value close to 1.
 Conversely, when the detection is inaccurate, the FDS value approaches 0.